Premier Rewards Gold Card from American Express Review

-When it comes to chooseing a travel rewards credit card, the Premier Rewards Gold Card from American Express is often up for consideration.
-This card is designed for travelers who want to maximize their rewards rate while enjoying some added travel perks.
+The Premier Rewards Gold Card from American Express is one such card that can do that for you.
 For example, you can receive a $100 airline fee credit each year.
 This can go toward baggage fees, in-flight purchases, and more.

 Cardholders also have access to all the benefits of the Membership Rewards® program.
 That includes being able to transfer your points to selected airline and hotel partners.
 There’s no foreign transaction fee and an introductory annual fee of $0 the first year.
 After that, it increases to $195.